 wooden spoon or muddling tool

-Use the handle of a wooden spoon or a muddling tool to bruise the peppermint leaves.
+Use the handle of a wooden spoon or a muddling tool to bruise the mint leaves.
 This will smoosh the leaves down to half their size in the container and release the peppermint fragrance so it infuses better in the vodka.
 You don't need to pulverize the mint leaves, just press down and twist them several times.
+From here add more mint leaves to the container, then pulverize again.
+Keep doing this until at least 3/4 of the jar is packed with leaves.

-Make sure all the leaves are completely submerged (covered) in the vodka.
+Now pour in enough vodka so that all the mint leaves are completely submerged (covered) in the vodka.
 If there are any floaters at the top, remove them.
 Seal the container tightly with a lid and place in a cool, dark place.

-If the mint leaves look done for and the extract isn't as strong as you'd like it, strain the leaves and add fresh ones using the same process.
+If the mint leaves look discolored after the steeping and the extract isn't as strong as you'd like it, strain the leaves and add fresh ones using the same process as before.

 I'd like to hear from YOU!